Katb33/Tellonym-CheckerV2/README.md

 # Tellonym-CheckerV2
-**Disclaimer, This project is for educational purposes only, And it'll not be released, Its a showcase only, I'm not responsable about anything related to this project.**
+**Disclaimer, This project is for educational purposes only, And it'll not be released, Its a showcase only, I'm not responsible about anything related to this project.**

 ## Fastest Tellonym username Checker.
 ### tellonym paying thousands for protection, me: